-Step 3) It opens another window, in this click on component "widget gears".
+Step 3) It opens another window, in this click on component “widget gears”.
 Bugzilla Components are sub-sections of a product.
-For instance, here our product is SAM'S WIDGET whose component is WIDGET GEARS.
+For instance, where our product is SAM’S WIDGET whose component is WIDGET GEARS.

 It will open another window, where information about your bug can be seen more in detail.
 In the same window, you can also change the assignee, QA contact or CC list.

-Bugzilla provides two ways of searching bugs, they are Simple Search and Advance Search methods.
+Bugzilla provides two ways of searching for bugs, they are Simple Search and Advance Search methods.